To develop a product using SEGGER Embedded Studio, you must understand the concepts of projects and solutions.

 When you have created a solution, it is stored in a project file.
 Project files are text files, with the file extension emProject, that contain an XML description of your project.
 See Project file format for a description of the project-file format.

 The projects you create within a solution have a project type SEGGER Embedded Studio uses to determine how to build the project.
 The project type is selected when you use the New Project dialog.
-The available project types depend on the SEGGER Embedded Studio variant you are using, but the following are present in most SEGGER Embedded Studio variants:
+The available project types depend on the SEGGER Embedded Studio for ARM variant you are using, but the following are present in most SEGGER Embedded Studio for ARM variants:

 Project options are attached to project nodes.
 They are usually used in the build process, for example, to define C preprocessor symbols.
 You can assign different values to the same project option, based on a configuration: for example, you can assign one value to a C preprocessor symbol for release build and a different value for a debug build.